chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

    }
    ```

-1. `src/main/java/example/atp/controllers/PetController.java`

-   PetController is a second REST endpoint in this example and where PetRepository is injected to expose a list of pets and pets by name.
+1. PetController is a second REST endpoint in this example and where PetRepository is injected to expose a list of pets and pets by name.

+   Create the `PetController` classes:
+   `nano src/main/java/example/atp/controllers/PetController.java`

+   With the following content:
    ```Java
    package example.atp.controllers;